yowainwright/fjsf/.github/SECURITY.md

 ## Supported Versions

-We provide security updates for the latest major version of fpkj.
+We provide security updates for the latest major version of fjsf.